angel-of-desk/ubuntu-cuda/README.md

 ```

 In order for the CUDA installer to run sucessfully, the nouveau driver must be selected in Ubunut's `Software & Updates` window.
 Navigate to `Additional Drivers` sub-menu to verify `Using X.Org X server` is selected.
-Skip to **Download CUDA** if it's already selected.
+Skip to the **Download CUDA** section of this
+README if it's `X.Org` is already selected.

 If NVIDIA's driver is active this implies the NVIDIA driver is installed.
 Select `Using X.Org X server` and apply changes.
 We must now remove the installed NVIDIA driver.

 To uninstall run:
 ```
 sudo apt-get remove --purge '^nvidia-.*'